-Termination: Financial Exigency
+Termination for Financial Exigency

-In the event that an institution declares a state of financial exigency which is verified by the Board staff, and the Board of Supervisors for the University of Louisiana System concurs in this assessment, then the normal termination procedures, described above, will be suspended.
-In the event of a financial emergency, termination procedures and timetables for members of the academic community will be determined on the campus by a method to be prescribed by the Chief Executive Officer in accordance with University of Louisiana System Board Rules.
-The Chief Executive Officer will present this plan to the Board of Supervisors for the University of Louisiana System for final approval prior to its implementation.
+In the event that an institution declares a state of financial exigency, which is verified by ULS staff and the ULS Board of Supervisors concurs in this assessment, then the normal termination procedures described above will be suspended.
+In the event of a financial emergency, termination procedures and timetables for members of the academic community will be determined on the campus by a method to be prescribed by the president in accordance with ULS policies.
+The president will present this plan to the Board of Supervisors for final approval prior to its implementation.

-Termination: Administrative Staff
+Termination of Administrative Staff